Custom-built AI writing tools & training for your organization.

 What about other open writers?

-Tools like Jasper.ai, Copy.ai, Rytr.me, Peppertype.ai and others built on OpenAI.com are powerful but run into the convergence problem.
-Once more companies start using the same tool with the same underlying training data the outputs will start too all look very similar.
+Tools like Jasper.ai, Copy.ai, Rytr.me, Peppertype.ai and the Cause Writer AI content detector built on OpenAI.com are powerful but run into the convergence problem.
+Once more companies start using the same tool with the same underlying training data the outputs will start to all look very similar.
 IE if 10 environmental organizations ask the same thing of the same bot, the outcomes will look like copies.
 This issue was well described by Chamath Palihapitiya on the popular All-in Podcast.

 Is this just stuff copied from the internet and duplicate content?

 Nope.
-It is a neural net trained on the entire internet up to 2019, this category of Natural Language Processor – GPT3 (General Pre-Trained Processor) is creating each word based on probability settings.
+It is a neural net trained on the entire internet up to 2022 or whenever the processor version snapshot was taken, this category of Large Language Model is a type of Natural Language Processor – GPT3/4 (General Pre-Trained Processor) is creating each word based on the probability of learned language patterns and some reinforcement learning from users.

 Example of a response showing these probabilities.